Steamgjk/Nezha/README.md

 [Prof. Jinyang Li](http://www.news.cs.nyu.edu/~jinyang/) listened to our early presentation of Nezha, and gave some useful feedback.

-[Dr. Seo Jin Park](https://seojinpark.net/) discussed with us about the definition of linearizability.
+[Prof. Seo Jin Park](https://seojinpark.net/) discussed with us about the definition of linearizability.
 Seo Jin also provided some explanation about CURP.

 [Prof. Zhaoguo Wang](https://ipads.se.sjtu.edu.cn/pub/members/zhaoguo_wang) shared with us his experience in testing Raft.